terraware/terraware-server/KEYCLOAK.md

 ## Setting Up Keycloak

 You probably don't need to set up Keycloak if you work at Terraformation.
 Please check with a fellow developer.
 It is likely that someone else has already configured a Keycloak instance for use with terraware-server development environments.
 If that's the case, skip the "Running Keycloak locally" and "Configuring Keycloak" sections.
-You may proceed to the "Terraware-server environment variables" section.
+You may proceed to the "Terraware-server configuration" section.

 If you don't have access to a Keycloak instance then proceed to "Running Keycloak locally".